 Laura Hsu, Ed.D.

-Ed.D., Human Development and Psychology - Harvard University, Graduate School of Education
+Ed.D., Human Development and Psychology, Harvard University

-M.Ed., Human Development and Psychology - Harvard University, Graduate School of Education
+M.Ed., Human Development and Psychology, Harvard University

-B.A., Psychology - University of California, Berkeley
+B.A., Psychology, University of California, Berkeley

 Her second line of research focuses on how the psychological process of aging can affect physical measures, and how reframing one’s thoughts about aging can improve one’s mental and physical health.